TOP 5 WILDLIFE RESERVES FOR SRI LANKA SAFARI HOLIDAYS

 INTRODUCTION SRI LANKA SAFARI HOLIDAYS

-Sri Lanka tourism has been able to earn another international accolade recently in Malaysia, in which Sri Lanka has been elected as the best nation for wildlife tourism.
-Top 10 Asia, a magazine published in the English language in Malaysia has granted this accolade to the island on 1st Jan 2020.
+Sri Lanka tourism has been able to earn another international accolade recently in Malaysia, in which Sri Lanka has been elected as one of the best nations for wildlife tourism.
+Top 10 Asia, a magazine published in the English language in Malaysia granted this accolade to the island on 1st Jan 2020.

-Sri Lanka may not have as many elephants as in Africa or as many leopards as in India but Sri Lanka is a destination on its own to explore fascinating wildlife and can give become a real rival for any wildlife holiday destinations in the world.
-Sri Lank is very rich in biodiversity and home to 425 species of birds, 90 species of mammals, many thousand species of Flora.
+Sri Lanka may not have as many elephants as in Africa or as many leopards as in India but Sri Lanka is a destination on its own to explore fascinating wildlife and can give become a real rival for any wildlife holiday destination in the world.
+Sri Lanka is very rich in biodiversity and is home to 425 species of birds, 90 species of mammals, and many thousand species of Flora.
+However, many travellers, especially when they are on their first time in Sri Lanka think that Sri Lanka is just a holiday destination for sun, sea and sand.

-Whether you trekking through a damp rainforest or relax on the terrace of a luxury forest bungalow there is no doubt that a Sri Lanka wildlife tour is a wildlife-watching bonanza unlike any other.
+Whether you trekking through a damp rainforest or relaxing on the terrace of a luxury forest bungalow there is no doubt that a Sri Lanka wildlife tour is a wildlife-watching bonanza unlike any other.
+National parks are very popular tourist places in Sri Lanka and many of them can be easily reached from beach resorts such as Beruwala beach, Ambalangoda beach and cultural triangle cities.

 - Yala national park